Gbemiga97/IAM_Portfolio/Cloud Access Control and Authentication in Microsoft Entra ID/Lab.md

 5. Enable the policy.

-🧪 Test: Try logging in from a different network or use a VPN — access should be blocked.
+🧪 Test: Try logging in from a different network or using a VPN — access should be blocked.

 **📸 Screenshot of Conditional Access policy summary.**
 <div>